atanisoft/ESP32CommandStation/README.md

 ## Whats in this Repository
 This repository, DCCppESP32, contains a complete DCC++ESP32 Command Station code designed for compiling and uploading into an ESP32.
 All source files are in the folder named src and header files are under include (including index_html.h which is generated during the build in PlatformIO IDE, for Arduino IDE be sure to download the latest released version of this file and place it in the include directory).

 To utilize this code, download a release zip file from this repository and open the included project file in PlatformIO IDE, and the dependent libraries listed under the "lib" folder (see the readme.txt file for details).
-No code modifications should be required *EXCEPT* for configuring which features you want to use, see the (Building DCC++ESP32)[#building-dccesp32] section further down for specifics.
+No code modifications should be required *EXCEPT* for configuring which features you want to use, see the [Building DCC++ESP32](#building-dccesp32) section further down for specifics.

 The latest production release of the code is 1.2.0:
 * Supports almost any variant of the ESP32.